alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 * $ is on the first key on the left of the row above the homerow left.

 ### Special keys
-* Led is mapped to Enter (needed sometimes with left hand).
+* Led is mapped to Enter (needed many with left hand, notably if you copy/paste with mouse and need to tap enter to launch a find).
 * Menu is mapped to launch my windows selector (launch rofi under linux with only my windows, switcheroo on windows).
 * Return is mapped to : (to have it directly, mainly for vi)
 * Any is mapped to ! (to have it directly)